 ABSOLUTELY - and they do it well!!
 FSMFA is proud to have many girls participate at all levels and graduate from our minor football program.

-Spring camp for all levels will take place the 3 weeks following the May Long Weekend with Regular Season Practices beginning the Tuesday after the August long weekend.
+Spring camp for all levels will take place the 3-4 weeks following the May Long Weekend with Regular Season Practices beginning after the August long weekend.
 There are no team/association football games or practices allowed by Football Alberta during the month of July.
 Spring Camp is an added bonus to the program and is included with the Regular/Fall season registration.

 Regular season games for Novice generally begin end of August or after September long weekend and for Atom/Peewee/Bantam) generally begin mid-end of August followed by approx 7 weeks of games.
 Playoff games will commence the 3rd week of October and Final CDMFA games will conclude the first week of November.

 Games are generally played on Saturdays and/or Sundays.